nguyenhungtran18/PasswordAdmin/README.md

 7. **Change Login Password:** Change the Master Password right in the Web UI without losing data — the DEK is re-wrapped with a new salt and the default DB overwritten (Recovery Key unchanged).
 8. **Create a Recovery Key & Self-Recover a Forgotten Password:** Create the 24-word key once (`PasswordAdmin-Recovery-Key.txt` auto-downloads on activation; rotating downloads a new same-named file over the old one), then type the words or **load the Emergency Kit (.txt)** on the lock screen to set a new password yourself — no data loss, and the app never deletes your vault.
 9. **Help Button in the Dashboard:** Press `?` on the header anytime to open a popup with a quick usage guide (login, key creation, copy, recovery, backup, the 3 things never to forget).

 ---

+## 🔧 Core Engine: The TokenVector Language

+The native core of **PasswordAdmin** (the `crypto_bridge_server.exe` loopback server and the password-generation engine) is written in **[TokenVector](https://github.com/nguyenhungtran18/TokenVector)** — the programming language behind this software's core engine, compiled to lightweight native binaries that start instantly with no bulky runtime.

+🔗 **Learn more about TokenVector:** [https://github.com/nguyenhungtran18/TokenVector](https://github.com/nguyenhungtran18/TokenVector)

+---